Denby Dale

 The village is the main village in the Denby Dale civil parish that also covers Lower Denby, Upper Denby, Upper Cumberworth, Lower Cumberworth, Skelmanthorpe, Emley, Emley Moor and Clayton West.
 The parish had a population of 14,982 according to the 2001 census, increasing to 16,365 at the 2011 census.
 The parish council gives the electorate of the village itself as 2,143.
 The River Dearne runs through the village; in the floods of 2007 it burst its banks on two occasions and caused damage to Springfield Mill.

 History

+Historically Denby Dale is part of the West Riding of Yorkshire in the Wapentake of Staincross.
+The Wapentake almost corresponds with the current Barnsley Metropolitan Area, although a few settlements and townships within the Staincross Wapentake such as Denby Dale were put outside the Metropolitan Borough of Barnsley and now lie within the current West Yorkshire Metropolitan Area since April 1974.

 First recorded as Denby Dyke.
-Before the Industrial Revolution the village was sparsely-populated with a small textile industry at the crossroads of the Barnsley to Shepley Lane Head and the Wakefield to Denby Dale roads.
+Before the Industrial Revolution the village was sparsely populated with a small textile industry at the crossroads of the Barnsley to Shepley Lane Head and the Wakefield to Denby Dale roads.
 Within 25 years, factories and mills had been built and had a railway station on the Penistone Line.
 Denby Dale provided the textile industry with raw materials, coal, and transportation.
 Silk for the Queen Mother's wedding dress was made at Springfield Mill.
 With the economy flourishing, the population increased and the village grew.